PARENT RESOURCES

 Camp Life

-Our older campers will call one of twenty same-gender glamping tents home for their session.
+Our campers will call same-gender glamping tents home for their session.
 These glamping tents have large metal bunk beds nestled in an accessible, slightly forested area of camp.
 All glamping tents have real doors and skylights to increase ventilation, with high vaulted ceilings.
 Campers are welcome to decorate their tent while they are there and will help maintain the cleanliness of their living space.
 Tents do not have a bathroom inside.
 Campers will be able to store all their belongings there, except for food which remains in the dining hall to avoid attracting any insects or wildlife.
 Two counselors will be in each tent, and ten campers.

 Please utilize the ‘add on’ feature while registering for camp, where you may put in anywhere from $10 - $125 (you may always add more while your camper is at camp if you like).
 If you do not add money in during the registration process, please contact our business office for assistance on adding money to your campers’ account.

 Your camper will eat three balanced meals a day family-style, with dietary options available.
 Snacks will be provided throughout the day.
 At breakfast, optional items will be provided buffet-style such as fruit, cereals, and yogurt.
 At lunch and dinner, a fully equipped salad and sandwich bar will also be available with items such as fresh vegetables, cheeses, and sandwich meats and meat alternatives.
 If your campers has dietary needs (i.e., vegan, no pork, allergies, gluten free, etc.) you MUST communicate this to the camp well in advance, (preferably during registration).
 If you are concerned that you have not had the opportunity to communicate this, please email [email protected] to notify staff and give the kitchen adequate time to prepare.
 This will allow us time to prepare alternative meals for your child that are just as fabulous as the rest of the food.

 Expedition campers will pack in their food into the backcountry, and a sample menu is listed below: